webserveri/ws1-shell/README.md

 # Scripty

-> Shell script collection
+> Wonderful shell gallery

-Scripty is gallery of shell scripts.
-It's a community project, you can add your scripts to Scripty.
+Scripty is a gallery of shell scripts.
+It's a community project, so you can add your scripts to Scripty.

 ## License